o11y-weekly/o11y-weekly.github.io/2023-10-XX_What_is_not_an_observability_solution/What_is_not_an_o11y_solution.md

 ### Trade-offs

 #### In transport
 The [otlp protocol](https://github.com/open-telemetry/opentelemetry-proto/tree/main/opentelemetry/proto) itself is well documented.
-Official client library are compiled (gRPC) with embedded trade-offs (max size for AnyValue, ...)
+Official client libraries are compiled (gRPC) with embedded trade-offs (max size for AnyValue, ...)

-HTTP and structured body like HTTP/json are not really documented anywhere while defining collector configuration is very important since there is not standard client library for deserializing with a proper QoS on the transport and max size per doc or line.
+HTTP and structured body like HTTP/json are not really documented anywhere while defining collector configuration is very important since there is no standard client libraries for deserializing with a proper QoS on the transport and max size per doc or line.

 #### At collector level
 libraries and agent